Steve973/qmk_userspace/users/steve973/menu/menu_guide.md

 an array and will be collected in sequence.

 ### Range Input
-For numeric value selection within a defined range.
+For numeric value selection within a defined range, and step for increasing within the range.

 Single value example: